Baby Walkers – Yes or No?

 In my experience, walkers encourages a tip-toe walking gait which can be a hard habit to break later in their development.
 To encourage your little one to stand and walk, first make sure they have mastered sitting and crawling.
 Then try simple activities like standing at an activity table to play or walk by pushing a trolley.
 These exercises allow your child’s muscles to do the work; it means they’ll develop good balance, stability and strength which sets them on the road to independent walking.

 Tots generally start to walk between 12 and 18 months.
-If you’re concerned about your child’s walking skills or development, drop in for an assessment and we can work on a plan to safely achieve your baby’s milestone.
+If you’re concerned about your child’s walking skills or development, we recommend seeing a paediatric physiotherapist.

 Related Posts